liborty/rstats/README.md

 # Rstats - Rust Stats

+Rstats is particularly useful for analysis of multidimensional sets of points, with applications to Machine Learning.

-Rstats is a lean minimalistic library that only depends on `anyhow` (for its error handling).
+This is a lean minimalistic library that only depends on `anyhow` (for its error handling).
 Trait RStats is carefully checked and will report all kinds of errors, such as empty input.
-Trait Vectors is unchecked to achieve speed, so some caution is advisable.
+Trait Vectors is sometimes unchecked for speed, so some caution is advisable.

-Basic statistical measures and vector algebra are implemented for self-sufficiency.
-Beyond that, this package is particularly useful for analysis of multidimensional sets of points, with applications in Machine Learning.
+Basic statistical measures and vector algebra are implemented here for self-containment of more sophisticated algorithms.

 ## Trait RStats

-Statistical measures implemented for `&[i64]` and `&[f64]` slices.
+Statistical measures implemented for `&[i64]` and `&[f64]`.
 All these methods operate on one vector of data and take no arguments.
 For example, `s.amean()` computes the arithmetic mean of slice `s` of either type.